silviapio/r9-reactube/README.md

 ### Navigate through branches

 There are many branches in this project, forgive me, it was my first complex solo project  ƪ(ړײ)ƪ

 - `main`

-In main branch goes the latest stable version of the app.
+In main branch goes the latest stable version of the app. **This is the correct version to fork/clone, should you wish to!**

 - `development`